Covid-19 Immigration Information Bulletin (Update: April 9)

 If a person is unable to self-isolate then they must be transported by the Government to a quarantine facility for purposes of self-isolation.

 Note that a temporary foreign worker can be subject to penalties of up to $750,000 if found non-compliant with the mandatory self-isolation Order in Council.
-Further, any person who causes a risk of imminent death or serious bodily harm to another person while wilfully or recklessly contravening the Quarantine Act or regulations could be liable for a fine of up to $1,000,000 or imprisonment of up to 3 years, or both.
+Further, any person who causes a risk of imminent death or serious bodily harm to another person while willfully or recklessly contravening the Quarantine Act or regulations could be liable for a fine of up to $1,000,000 or imprisonment of up to 3 years, or both.

 This Order in Council came into force on Wednesday, March 25, 2020 and is set to be in place until June 30, 2020.